bratinghosh/PlanIt/README.md

 # PlanIt
-This is a to-do list application built using vanilla Express.js framework using EJS as the view engine.
+This is a to-do list application built using vanilla Express.js framework and EJS as the view engine.

 **Features:**
 - create task